DamelB/SudokuProject/README.md

 # Sudoku project
 Final project of Python course.

-Lot of functions are not done yet, some bugs as well.
+[Pygame](https://www.pygame.org/wiki/GettingStarted) is required.

+One can create a new sudoku via **editor** and load from some **pre-made** ones.
+Exported sudoku is file in **./files/New Sudoku.sdk**, user has to rename it themselves, and they can look inside to adjust the description at the bottom (more with it isn't implemented atm).

 For the length of the course I believe all important is done.

-One can create a new sudoku via **editor** and load from some **premade** ones.
+There still might be some minor bugs, i.e. one can't quit during the select Sudoku screen.

-## TODO
+## Final thoughts
-To save the name one has to update the created file **./files/New Sudoku.sdk** to the name of their choice.
-Feel free to update the description as well, not implemented yet.
+The decision to use pygame was mainly because I didn't know any better how to handle the input.
+For now, I won't continue with this project itself, but I might use it in the future as a base for same idea within some GUI that works with elements in relative positions.